Hero Background

 5.1 Popular Winter Bathroom Upgrades

-• Walk-in showers and improved accessibility
+• Walk-in showers and safer entries

-• Updated lighting and mirrors for visibility
+• Improved lighting for visibility

 6. Exterior Renovations You Can Still Do in Winter

 Not all exterior work has to wait for spring.
-In The Woodlands, many winter days are mild enough for targeted exterior projects, especially repairs and replacements that prevent water intrusion and future damage.
+In The Woodlands, many winter days are mild enough for targeted exterior projects—especially repairs and replacements that prevent water intrusion and future damage.

 6.1 Exterior Projects Often Suitable in Winter (Weather-Permitting)